CalConnect/cc-vpath/sections/04-segments.md

 The vObject Path is composed of a list of "segments" that matches an vObject element in the vObject object model hierarchy.

-Segments are separated by segment delimiters within the vObject Path.
+Segments are separated by segment prefixes within the vObject Path.
-Depending on the element type described, a path segment is always preceded by the following delimiters ("path segment delimiters"):
+Depending on the element type described, a path segment is always preceded by the following prefix ("path segment prefix"):

-Valid delimiters are as follows:
+Valid prefixes are as follows:

 * Component: "/"
-* Property: "&"
+* Property: "@"
 * Property parameter: ";"
 * Property value: "="
 * Property parameter value: "="

 A path can start with a series of component segments (which always have a "/" prefix).
-Those can be followed by a property segment (which always has a "&" prefix").
+Those can be followed by a property segment (which always has a "@" prefix").
 A property segment can be followed by either a parameter segment (which always has a ";" prefix), or a value segment (which always has a "=" prefix).
 A parameter segment can be followed by a value segment (which always has a "=" prefix).